coopcycle/coopcycle-docs/docs/_food_tech/orders.md

 - Done, the order was delivered
 - Cancelled, the order was cancelled by the client or the restaurant

-# Foodtech orders live management dashboard
+# Orders live management dashboard

 From the admin, go to the "Orders" page, then click on "Dashboard" icon.
 This will lead you to the <a href="/en/web/admin/foodtech_dashboard">Live order management page</a> where foodtech dispatch can manage incoming orders.